Skip to main content

 UK officials plan a consultation on restricting social media for under-16s, aiming to reduce mental health and safety risks, with 47% of children now facing age checks, government says.

-• The British government is considering a ban on social media for children under 16 years of age to protect them from harmful content and excessive screen time.
+• The British government is considering an Australian-style ban on social media for children and plans to visit Australia to learn from their measures.

 Insights by Ground AI